- Last updated:

 Council oversees development on the Sunshine Coast in accordance with the Sunshine Coast Planning Scheme 2014.
 Under the scheme, applicants may need approval for certain developments.

-Applications made before 18 December 2009 are assessed under the Integrated Planning Act 1997.
-Applications made on or after this date are assessed under the Sustainable Planning Act 2009.
+Applications made before 3 July 2017 are assessed under the Sustainable Planning Act 2009.

 You can view these Acts on the Queensland Government Legislation website.